a-sumo/a-sumo.github.io/src/content/blog/visualizing-color-spaces-in-ar-glasses.md

 This is an outstanding skill that I personally would love to master.
 The process of learning it is sacred, and I want in no way to take that away from anyone.
 However, the frustration that this process may cause and the dropout rate are not necessary.

-Hence, I need to find a way to see what's happening in those abstract spaces concretely.
-I need a seeing tool.
+Hence, I need to find a way to see what's happening in those abstract spaces concretely before I take an action.
+I need a seeing space.

-1. What are Color Spaces?
+2. Crafting a seeing space

+Our struggle was predicting the color that would result from the interaction of pigments across, hue, saturation and value in real time.
+We could simply build a visualization of each space side by side.